Shomao1998/resume/README.md

 These values are also used as defaults by the Azure Function if no environment overrides are provided.

+## Azure Static Web Apps token
+Deployment requires a valid Static Web Apps API token.
+The workflow now checks for the portal-generated secret name first (`AZURE_STATIC_WEB_APPS_API_TOKEN_THANKFUL_MUSHROOM_0B5941A0F`) and falls back to your custom token name (`AZURE_STATIC_WEB_APPS_API_TOKEN`).
+If deployments are failing with `BadRequest` or "No matching Static Web App was found," confirm that at least one of these repository secrets is populated with the latest token copied from the Azure portal.

 ## Version control workflow
 Use the following commands to stage, commit, and push future tweaks as you continue refining the copy or assets: